RmdanJr/vehicle-distance-estimation/README.md

 The project is about vehicle object detection & distance estimation using thermal imaging.

-The main idea is to make object detection using Yolov5 after fine-tuning it on flir dataset to enable model to detect objects on thermal images and videos accuratly.
-Then using object detection results as an input to distance estimation model - trained on kitti dataset - we estimate the distance.
-Finally we visulize predictions.
+The main idea is to make object detection using Yolov5 after fine-tuning it on the FLIR dataset to enable the model to accurately detect objects on thermal images and videos.
+Then using object detection results as an input to the distance estimation model - trained on the KITTI dataset - we estimate the distance.
+Finally, we visualize predictions.

 ![distance_estimation_sample](https://user-images.githubusercontent.com/47370980/176803779-1c676b4a-5a89-4afc-b135-d4ac8ff6eaae.gif)